 The word addiction can be a broad spectrum for many people.
-For some, people see addiction as a problem with drugs, alcohol, dirty websites, or gambling.
+Some people see addiction as a problem with drugs, alcohol, dirty websites, or gambling.
 For others, you can be addicted to any substance that is causing you harm in excess.
-Examples of this can be binge eating, excessive video games, or too much screen time.
-Others see addiction as an extreme version of a habit, and easy to both make and break.
+This can include binge eating, excessive video games, or too much screen time.
+Others see addiction as an extreme version of a habit and easy to both make and break.

-Still, the main and clinical definition of addiction is split into two parts.
+Still, addiction’s main and clinical definition is split into two parts.
 The first is a chemical addiction.
-This refers to addiction that focuses on the use of substances such as drugs and alcohol.
+This refers to addiction that focuses on using substances such as drugs and alcohol.
 The second type is a behavioral addiction that deals with repeated behaviors done to excess, such as playing too many video games or shopping too much with money you don’t have.

-Each type of addiction plays with your cravings, your reward system, and your brain, and they have their similarities, differences, and their signs.
+Each type of addiction plays with your cravings, reward system, and brain; they have similarities, differences, and signs.
 Let’s break down the two different types of addictions, and then we’ll discuss if you are addicted to a drug or alcoholic substance.

 The Different Types of Addictions

-Both the chemical addiction and the behavioral addiction work the same way, although one is reinforced by chemicals and the other is enforced by behaviors.
+Both chemical and behavioral addictions work the same way, although chemicals reinforce one and behaviors enforce the other.
 Still, they both impact the reward system of your brain.
-Our brains naturally reward us whenever we do something that is needed for survival, such as eat food, reproduce with a partner and exercise.
+Our brains naturally reward us whenever we do something needed for survival, such as eating food, reproducing with a partner, and exercising.

-That reward system becomes hijacked whenever addictions come around, as additive substances are much stronger than the rewards you can find in nature.
+That reward system becomes hijacked whenever addictions come around, as addictive substances are much stronger than the rewards you can find in nature.

 It’s not healthy to spend hours on end flooding your brain with chemicals that make you feel happy, and over time you get used to that level of stimulation.
 The desire to feel that good again can lead you to experience cravings, which are the feelings of needing to get in front of a screen to feel good.

-Here are some of the signs that you might have an addiction, either to a chemical substance or to a behavior you are doing in excess.
+Here are some signs that you might have an addiction, either to a chemical substance or behavior you are doing in excess.

-- Lack Of Control: One of the major features of any addiction is the loss of control that you feel.
+- Lack Of Control: One of the major features of any addiction is the loss of control you feel.
 You might even know that scrolling on social media or drinking too much is bad for you, but you keep doing it anyway because you feel like you can’t stop.
-Often the cravings, urges, and temptations feel like they are too much to bear.
+The cravings, urges, and temptations often feel too much to bear.

-- Isolation: If you are addicted you will sacrifice anything to get to that addiction.
-For example, you might abandon pre-made plans to smoke weed for hours, or blow off a friend so you can stay home and drink a case of beers in one sitting
+- Isolation: If you are addicted, you sacrifice anything to get to that addiction.
+For example, you might abandon pre-made plans to smoke weed for hours or blow off a friend so you can stay home and drink a case of beers in one sitting

 Other signs can include mood swings, needing a drink or drug to feel normal or to avoid feeling numb, and behavioral changes.
-Keep an eye on the addicted person’s behavior and physical health and appearance.
+Keep an eye on the addicted person’s behavior, physical health, and appearance.
 Often if those are changing radically, then it is a sign that they could be addicted to something and need some help before it gets worse.

 Treatment Options For Different Types of Addictions

-There are several treatment options for both chemical and behavioral types of addictions, with a lot of overlap between the two types.
-Behavioral addictions are typically fixed by figuring out why the behavior started and why it continues, such as playing video games to feel a sense of accomplishment or going on social media to feel validation.
-Then the bad behavior is slowly weaned off of and replaced with a healthier alternative that helps to soothe the same emotion.
+There are several treatment options for both chemical and behavioral addictions, with a lot of overlap between the two types.
+Behavioral addictions are typically fixed by figuring out why the behavior started and continues, such as playing video games to feel a sense of accomplishment or going on social media to feel validation.
+Then the bad behavior is slowly weaned off and replaced with a healthier alternative that helps to soothe the same emotion.

-Chemical addictions will typically require medical help and intervention to get your body detoxed from whatever substance you were using.
-You will get your body and mind clean and weaned off of the substance, and then you will focus on habits and tools to prevent you from sliding back into the substance.
+Chemical addictions typically require medical help and intervention to detox your body from whatever substance you use.
+You will get your body and mind clean and weaned off the substance, and then you will focus on habits and tools to prevent you from sliding back into the substance.
 Like behavioral addictions, they focus on why the dependence on the chemical started in the first place.
 Then they give you ways to deal with your triggers healthily.

-If you or a loved one are addicted, whether to a chemical substance or a behavioral habit, you need to connect with a professional.
-Going through the struggle alone is not a good idea, and you need to make sure you are getting all the help you deserve.
-No matter the type of addiction, it can be cured and you can live a normal and sober life.
+If you or a loved one are addicted to a chemical substance or a behavioral habit, you need to connect with a professional.
+Going through the struggle alone is not a good idea, and you must ensure you get all the help you deserve.
+No matter the type of addiction, it can be cured, and you can live a normal and sober life.
 You deserve the chance to start living the life you’ve always wanted, free from addictions.
-Reach out today to get the path to a better tomorrow right away.
+So reach out today to get on the path to a better tomorrow immediately.